JL7105/Inheritance-Project/README.md

 # Inheritance-Project
-A small project using animals to demonstrate inheritance mainly, with a bit of polymorphism and constructor chaining.
+A small project using OOP to create animals to demonstrate inheritance mainly, with a bit of polymorphism and constructor chaining.